AgileVentures/av-static-website/source/blog_articles/2017-09-22-av-ecosystem-review-that-domain-review-step.html.markdown

      # ./spec/models/project_spec.rb:174:in `block (3 levels) in <top (required)>'

 ```
-I quickly add a simple test of the SourceRepository:
+So then I quickly add a simple test of the SourceRepository:

 ```rb
 describe SourceRepository, type: :model do it { is_expected.to belong_to :project}
 end
 ```

-which failed in the way I expect when I break the SourceRepository.
-The verbose RSpec output here is much more like what I expect to be a description of my domain model:
+which failed in the way I expected when I broke the SourceRepository.
+The verbose RSpec output here is much more like what I expect as a description of my domain model:

 ```
 SourceRepository